Safety Hazards with Robot Interactions Today & In the Future

 Robots have been an essential part of the manufacturing industry for a great many years, and their abilities have only expanded with new technologies.
-While these robots can certainly do a lot to improve the world, they also have some hazards associated with them that can’t be ignored.
+While a robot can certainly do a lot to improve the world, they also have some hazards associated with them that can’t be ignored.

 Some of these hazards are dangers that those who work in manufacturing need to be aware of and deal with today.
 Others are potential hazards that we may have to face in the decades to come as robots begin to be used in many other areas of our lives.